jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 HelloRetryRequest that also includes the aux_data extension.

-Once HelloRetryRequest has been received, the client repeats ClienHello and immediately after that sends a new message AuxHandshakeData (Figure 5)wich actually contains large data.
-The server then responds with ServerHello that also is immediately followed by AuxHandshakeData message, preceeding all other other handshake messages (e.g. EncryptedExtensions, etc.).
+Once HelloRetryRequest has been received, the client repeats ClientHello and immediately after that sends a new message AuxHandshakeData (Figure 5) which actually contains large data.
+The server then responds with ServerHello that also is immediately followed by AuxHandshakeData message, preceding all other other handshake messages (e.g. EncryptedExtensions, etc.).

-The data in the AuxHandshakeData message is organized as an array of AuxHandshakeDataEntry (Figure 4)structures.
-When large piece of data should be used in the protocol, it is referenced from the corresponding item in the ClientHello or ServerHello by its index in the AuxHandshakeData message.
+The data in the AuxHandshakeData message is organized as an array of AuxHandshakeDataEntry (Figure 4) structures.
+When a large piece of data should be used in the protocol, it is referenced from the corresponding item in the ClientHello or ServerHello by its index in the AuxHandshakeData message.

-For example, with large public keys for some PQ KEMs (like Classic McEliece) the key_share representation would be LargeKeyShareRepresentation (Figure 6), which contains type of representation and, depending on that type, either the key share itself (e.g. for Classic McEliece ciphertext, which is small) or the index of AuxHandshakeDataEntry data elements in the AuxHandshakeData message, which will contain the large key share (e.g. Classic McEliece public key).
+For example, with large public keys for some PQ KEMs (like Classic McEliece) the key_share representation would be LargeKeyShareRepresentation (Figure 6), which contains the type of representation and, depending on that type, either the key share itself (e.g. for Classic McEliece ciphertext, which is small) or the index of AuxHandshakeDataEntry data elements in the AuxHandshakeData message, which will contain the large key share (e.g. a Classic McEliece public key).